 Sheet2 is the worksheet name in the Main File workbook.

 $A$2 is the cell we are referring to in Sheet2 in Main File workbook.

-We have seen how to reference the excel cell from a different workbook and below is the excel cell reference from another sheet we got.
+We have seen how to reference the cell from a different workbook and below is the cell reference from another sheet we got.

 This is the reference we got when the workbook is opened.
 Now I will close the workbook Main File and see what the impact on this excel cell reference is.

 But this is not as intimidating as you are thinking right now.
 Take a close at the reference now.